-Breaking News | FG seeks Police, judiciary support to end gender-based violence
+Breaking News | FG seeks police, judiciary support to end gender-based violence

 By Frank Ikpefan, Abuja

-Ministry of Women Affairs and Social Development, Pauline Tallen has urged the Nigeria Police and judiciary to support the fight against gender-based violence in the country.
+Minister of Women Affairs and Social Development, Pauline Tallen has urged the Nigeria Police and Judiciary to support the fight against gender-based violence in the country.

 She said: “I urge the police and judiciary to support this fight because without the action, cases of gender based violence will suffer.